-The Criminal Justice degree is designed to prepare students for careers in Law Enforcement, Corrections, Juvenile Justice, or Courts.
+The Criminal Justice Associate in Science degree is designed to prepare students for careers in Law Enforcement, Corrections, Juvenile Justice, or Courts.
 In addition, it also serves as the academic foundation to transfer on to complete a baccalaureate degree.
-For those already in service, the program provides educational progress for promotion and other career development purposes.
-The degree of Associate in Science with a major in Criminal Justice will be awarded upon completion of all requirements.
+For those already in the criminal justice field, the program provides educational progress for promotion and other career development purposes.

-NOW OFFERED 100% ONLINE.
-Students will have the option of enrolling in the Criminal Justice program in its original format as a face-to-face hybrid offering, or as a 100% online program.
+ALSO OFFERED 100% ONLINE.
+Students will have the option of enrolling in the Criminal Justice program in the traditional format as a face-to-face hybrid offering, or as a 100% online program.
 After completion, students are prepared to work in local or state law enforcement as an officer, in corrections as an officer, or within the state and federal court systems.
 To accommodate the specific needs of the online student, an additional advising component has been added to the program.
 Guest speakers from law enforcement, corrections, juvenile justice and courts will be integrated into course delivery and as part of the online curriculum.
 As in other formats, students will be placed in a Criminal Justice internship.
 Additional training may be required after graduation to become certified.